oursqlcommunity-org/planet/feed_filtering.md

 ([GitHub](https://github.com/oursqlcommunity-org/planet/issues/7),
 [Phpflow](https://github.com/oursqlcommunity-org/planet/issues/9) and
 [Geeksww](https://github.com/oursqlcommunity-org/planet/issues/66)).
-Only relying on tagged feed turned-out to be non-satisfactory and it became clear that implementing some sort of filtering was needed.
+Only relying on tagged feed turned out to be non-satisfactory and it became clear that implementing some sort of filtering was needed.

 Implementing filtering was delayed as it was considered to be a non-trivial